 If you need something – when I say this, I mean need it, not simply want it – ask someone else if they have this item that they don’t use anymore.
 Ask friends and family, you will be surprised!

 When I moved into my new apartment, I needed the basics.
 Furniture, hangers for my clothing, and more.
 I asked around and looked at the Dutch craigslist.
 I got chairs from my grandmother, a table from my aunt, a shoe rack for my birthday, a dresser, and a coat rack from craigslist, and took over the floor and curtains for the previous resident.

 This means that actually, I didn’t buy anything new when moving into my new apartment!

 I still want to shop more secondhand, but I’m getting there.
 I didn’t buy any new clothes since October 2018, and I’m not even missing them!
-When I’ll buy new clothing again, I’ll go and find something second hand.
+When I’ll buy new clothing again, I’ll go and find something second-hand.

 What is your ultimate frugal living tip?
 What do you think about living frugally?